thombruce/catfood/LUA_COMPONENTS.md

 # Lua Components Extensibility

-catfoodBar now supports custom Lua components that can be placed in any of the three bar areas (left, middle, right) alongside the built-in components.
+catfood_bar now supports custom Lua components that can be placed in any of the three bar areas (left, middle, right) alongside the built-in components.

 ## How it Works

-1. **Component Loading**: Lua components are automatically loaded from `~/.config/catfoodBar/components/`
+1. **Component Loading**: Lua components are automatically loaded from `~/.config/catfood_bar/components/`
 2. **Configuration**: Components are referenced by name in `config.json` just like built-in components
 3. **Integration**: Lua components are treated the same as built-in components for updates and rendering